John Wheatley College

 John Wheatley College provided courses in construction, hospitality, care, creative industries, art and computing, and provided outreach courses for adults across the Glasgow East Learning Network.
-It also ran a significant youth programme in the networked learning centres, and at the Bridge in Easterhouse, in partnership with voluntary and statutory youth work providers, supported by both the City Council and Glasgow Housing Association.
+It also ran a significant youth programme in the networked learning centres, and at the Bridge in Easterhouse, in partnership with voluntary and statutory youth work providers, supported by both the Glasgow City Council and Glasgow Housing Association.

 The college also supported people recently arrived in Glasgow who spoke English as a second language.

 The college merged with Stow College and North Glasgow College on 1 November 2013 to form Glasgow Kelvin College.